devopscoop/organization/BOOTSTRAP.md

 # Bootstrapping an Enterprise

+## Source Code Management (SCM)

-A decentralized enterprise should have code in multiple online source code management (SCM) platforms.
+A decentralized enterprise should have code in multiple online SCM platforms.
 We chose:

 * [codeberg.org](https://codeberg.org/), because it's ["an open community of free software enthusiasts providing a humane, non-commercial and privacy-friendly alternative to commercial services such as GitHub."](https://docs.codeberg.org/getting-started/what-is-codeberg/)
 * [gitlab.com](https://gitlab.com/), because they ["been firm believers in remote work, open source, DevSecOps, and iteration."](https://about.gitlab.com/company/)
 * [github.com](https://github.com/), because they're currently the most popular platform, and we want to reach as large an audience as possible.

-To do this, we created these organizations/groups (TODO: use SCMs' APIs to script org creation):
+To do this, we created these organizations/groups:

 * https://codeberg.org/devopscoop
 * https://gitlab.com/devopscoop